spoddutur/my-notes/semantic-search-2.md

 This blog is continuation of [part1](https://spoddutur.github.io/my-notes/semantic-search-1)..
 So far, we have covered:
 1. How traditional keyword search works and how it falls behind in capturing user intent
-2. The challenges for semantic search
+2. We also saw the challenges in capturing the intent of the searcher

 In this blog, am going to talk about addressing one of the challenges i.e., Vocabulary Problem.